millerms/CranburyChiropractic/_pages/services.md

       <li>Precise adjustments—not one‑size‑fits‑all—to restore motion in specific joints.</li>
       <li>Gentle positioning and a quick, controlled thrust that often produces immediate relief and freer movement.</li>
     </ul>
+    <em>See this if:</em> you prefer a traditional, hands‑on chiropractic approach tailored to your specific joints.
   </li>
 </ul>